 Rape

-Possession of drugs or firearm
+Possession of drugs or a firearm

 Examples of result crimes: